awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-bluegreen.md

 To modify the settings for a CodeDeploy deployment group in the CodeDeploy console, see [Change Deployment Group Settings with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-groups-edit.html) in the *AWS CodeDeploy User Guide*\.

+A tutorial walking through the steps needed to create a service using the blue/green deployment type is provided\.
+For more information, see [Tutorial: Creating a Service Using a Blue/Green Deployment](create-blue-green.md)\.

+Support for performing a blue/green deployment has been added for AWS CloudFormation\.
+For more information, see [Perform Amazon ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) in the *AWS CloudFormation User Guide*\.

 ## Blue/Green Deployment Required IAM Permissions<a name="deployment-type-bluegreen-IAM"></a>

 Amazon ECS blue/green deployments are made possible by a combination of the Amazon ECS and CodeDeploy APIs\.
 IAM users must have the appropriate permissions for these services before they can use Amazon ECS blue/green deployments in the AWS Management Console or with the AWS CLI or SDKs\.